-We are currently implementing an integrated Operations Management System (OMS) that combines our environmental processes with our health and safety and asset integrity systems.
-The result will be a more efficient and streamlined process to manage risk and provide assurance to our board and other stakeholders.
+The Environmental Management System is now fully integrated with the Operations Management System ("OMS") that combines our environmental processes with our health and safety and asset integrity systems.
+Annual internal audits are performed by third parties to provide assurance to our Board of Directors and other stakeholders that the system is effective and fully implemented.